• Home Improvement

 Make sure your grass is manicured, green, and as clean and clear as possible.
 Additionally, pay attention to any debris from trees, and how shabby your walkway is looking, or the paint job on your porch or doorway.

-This can be somewhat difficult as a homeowner because you have been looking at your home as it is for such a long time you may not see what is seen by fresh eyes.
+This can be somewhat difficult as a homeowner because you have been looking at your home as it is for such a long time you may not see what is seen with fresh eyes.

 Enlist a friend or acquaintance who hasn’t lived in your home with you to come by and assess what they see – it won’t necessarily be the same thing as an entirely fresh pair of eyes like a potential buyer, but it’ll be much more objective than you or your family member assessing the details.